Cotten’s quandary on if it’s his money or (keeping) his wife…

 Masterson drops the still shaken but angry Peg at her home.
 Then he immediately returns to Lovers Lane and opens the boot.
 If these moments of suspense have got you on the edge of the seat, I urge you to watch those remaining twists and turns in this episode until the Master of Suspense returns for his final words…

 This was a story filled with ominous moments of uncertainty throughout, with Masterson’s marriage the tip of the iceberg.
 Cotten was able to show many different sides to Masterson’s complex character and personality and how these factors affected his motivations.
-He initially appeared the romantic hero (albeit in an extramarital affair) to him seeming more cowardly in his actions when he remembered he was married.
-Cowardly, as he did not disclose the incident with Rudy to the motorcycle cop and that he hoped to cover up Peg’s part in the story.
+He initially appeared the romantic hero (albeit in an extramarital affair) to more cowardly in his actions when he remembered he was married.
+Cowardly, as he did not disclose the incident with Rudy to the motorcycle cop and he hoped to cover up Peg’s part in the story.

 Masterson’s initial lawful and more honest character changed for the worst.
 He appeared keen to save his marriage and keep his outward, professional appearance intact.
 Whatever the cost.
-This heard in his voice he spoke about the alternative ways of the “Rudy problem”.
+This was heard in his voice as he spoke about the alternative ways of the “Rudy problem”.
 This with a believable performance from Cotten as a man whose extramarital affair was on the verge of being discovered when the truth came out.

 Cotten and Adams were able to show tough but caring and romantic attributes.
 But the pair also showed Masterson and Peg as having a more disturbing side to their personalities.
-The pair believing it might have been better to kill Rudy and lie about her involvement in the tale.
-This is a more favourable alternative to Masterson discovered as a cheating husband and her implicated as a home breaker.
+The pair believes it might have been better to kill Rudy and lie about her involvement in the tale.
+This is a more favourable alternative to Masterson discovered as a cheating husband and Peg implicated as a home breaker.

 Observing Cotten’s multi-layered performance, it was easy to see why Hitchcock worked together so often with him in this kind of role.
-Cotten proving himself as a versatile actor who could switch his emotions and behaviour in moments and without any difficulties.
+Cotten proved himself as a versatile actor who could switch his emotions and behaviour in moments and without any difficulties.
 These attributes are to be seen to full effect in those crucial and tense remaining scenes.